 HAPPY NEW YEAR Y’ALL!
 Here is a list of songs to ring in the new year.
-Some of it is happy and some of it is sad—just like your life will be in 2015!
+Some of it is happy and some of it is sad—just like your life will be next year!
 J/K IT WILL BE AWESOME.

 Redd Kross have been the quintessential underground band for the past three decades.
 The band has nearly always eschewed both pop and indie convention by staying true to its sound, likely angering as many pop fans with its snottiness and random references to Tatum O’Neil and Shonen Knife as they would indie purirsts with its insistence on lacing its acidic songs with undeniable pop hooks.

 From Hawthorne, Calif. and based around the duo of brothers Jeff and Steve McDonald, Redd Kross first released music in 1980 with a self-titled EP, after opening for Black Flag as teenagers for its first gig.
 Other musicians came and went as the band released records throughout the ’80s and ’90s, hitting their stride with 1987’s Neurotica and 1990's Third Eye.
 Following 1997’s Show World, the band all but disappeared, with its members occasionally surfacing for other projects — Steve McDonald famously added bass parts to The White Stripes’ White Blood Cells, redubbing it Redd Blood Cells, which saw thousands of downloads and press hubbub.
 The brothers McDonald separately produced albums by other artists as well.